 Understanding Domestic Violence Allegations

 When you face domestic violence allegations, the prosecution must prove each element beyond a reasonable doubt.
-That includes showing a qualifying relationship—such as spouses, former partners, or family members—and that the accused committed the prohibited act.
+That includes showing a qualifying relationship—such as spouses, former partners, or individuals engaged in an intimate relationship, and that the accused committed the prohibited act.
 Recognizing what the state must establish helps identify defenses tailored to your circumstances.

 Importance of Early Legal Consultation